frcteam573/Team573ProgrammingDocs/electrical.rst

 Interface Control Document (ICD)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We use a spreadsheet called an interface control document to organize what ports are used for which sensors/motors.
 This is a shared document between electrical, programming and mechanical.
 If changes need to be made the leads of programming and electrical must agree.
-It is important that communication is maintained between the electrical and programming subteams, so that the ICD is consistent with the robot all season!!
+It is important that communication is maintained between the electrical and programming subteams, so that the ICD is consistent with the robot all season.

 .. image:: /_static/ICD.PNG